Texas jurors are deciding if a student's parents are liable in a deadly 2018 school shooting

 “You can’t make him the scapegoat here,” he said.

 McGuire asked jurors to hold Pagourtzis accountable, saying there is ample evidence that he intended to do what he did.
 McGuire said Pagourtzis meticulously planned the shooting, opening fire in the art room where students would be trapped and it would be hard for police to reach him.
-He said Pagourtzis wrote in his journal that he found the idea of shooting his classmates “exhilarating,” and described watching them “writhe on the ground in agony.”
+He said Pagourtzis wrote in his journal that the idea of shooting his classmates and watching them “writhe on the ground in agony” was “exhilarating."

 McGuire said during closing statements that they believe that Pagourtzis was very depressed, but that he carried out the shooting because he was filled with rage.